 This website publishes the Indian Law Bulletin, a current awareness service of new and emerging issues in Native American law in the three branches of the federal government, in state courts, and in legal scholarship.
 In addition, it maintains the Tribal Law Gateway, an amazing portal to the constitutions, tribal codes and tribal court decisions of Native American tribes throughout the United States.
 It also maintains helpful research guides to various topics in Native American law such as citizenship and border passage, sacred sites, water rights, and the Indian Child Welfare Act.

-Lexis Advance: Felix Cohen’s Handbook of Federal Indian Law, which is widely regarded as the definitive treatise or “bible” of Native American law, is available electronically on Lexis Advance.
+Lexis Plus: In the Native American Practice Area, you will find Felix Cohen’s Handbook of Federal Indian Law, which is widely regarded as the definitive treatise of Native American law, is available electronically on Lexis Advance.
 In addition, there is the database of Native American People’s Treaties, Ratified and Unratified, Board of Indian Appeals decisions, historical Native American Solicitor’s Opinions, and tribal cases and tribal codes for selective tribes.